scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

    method, or interactively by leveraging the ``geovisualization`` module.

 Longitudinal Analysis (WK, SR, EK)
 ===================================
+Having identified the neighborhood types for all units of analysis over the whole time span, researchers might be interested in how they evolve over time.
-The third major analytical layer of OSLNAP provides a suite of functionalities for the longitudinal analysis of neighborhoods to uncover how neighborhoods evolve over time.
-Traditional analysis focuses solely on the changes in the socioeconomic composition, while it is argued that the geographic footprint should not be ignored :cite:`rey2011`.
+The third core module ``change`` of ``OSLNAP``'s analytical components provides a suite of functionality towards such end.
+Traditional longitudinal analysis focuses solely on the changes in the socioeconomic composition, while it is argued that the geographic footprint should not be ignored :cite:`rey2011`.
 Therefore, this component draws upon